From Glacier Point

 .
 A little way north is the steep canyon of Tenaya Creek, the two separated by the distinctive shape of Half Dome.
 Opposite the viewpoint, Upper and Lower Yosemite Falls cascade 2,400 feet down the sheer cliffs, and far beneath cars and even people can be seen, moving slowly along.

-In 2015 the road from Badger Pass to Glacier Point opened March 28th, two months earlier than average.
+In 2023 the road from Badger Pass to Glacier Point opened relatively late in the season, on July 15th.

 Glacier Point is probably the best easily-accessed, high-elevation viewpoint in the Sierra Nevada mountain range, and is reached by a paved, 16 mile road that forks west from CA 41 at Chinquapin Junction